onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 h2. if not
 There is a second way to do a negated *if*: if not
- …
+ ...
 It compiles to slightly more efficient code than if
- …
+ ...
 and has the notable difference that if not
- …
+ ...
 will not execute , but
  if
- …
+ ...
 will execute .

 h1.
 Common patterns
 Some patterns in code that are often encountered in Xonotic are listed here, in no particular order. h2.
 Classes in Quake
 The usual way to handle classes in Quake is using *fields*, function pointers and the special property *classname*.
-But first, let’s look at how the engine creates entities when the map is loaded.
+But first, let's look at how the engine creates entities when the map is loaded.
 Assume you have the following declarations in your code: entity self;
  .string classname;